 2. Division, Non-Instructional Department and Organization Pages

-These pages are created and maintained by Content Developers from the divisions, departments and organizations.
-These pages provide official representation of the District and shall comply with the guidelines in this document and related guidelines available from PAO, Information Services and ATRC.
+These pages are created and maintained by Content Developers from the divisions, departments, and organizations.
+These pages provide an official representation of the District and shall comply with the guidelines in this document and related guidelines available from PAO, Information Services, and ATRC.
 As with other District publications, these pages must be approved by the appropriate dean or director and by the PAO.
-Appendix A lists the Content Developers assigned to the Division, Non-Instructional Department and Organization Pages.
+Appendix A lists the Content Developers assigned to the Division, Non-Instructional Department, and Organization Pages.

 3. Instructional Department/Discipline Pages